 Rallings (1987) compares how British and Canadian governments have kept their campaign promises in the 1970s and 1980s.
 There are no clear operational definitions of pledges and government actions in this work.
 It is stipulated that to be counted as such, a pledge must anticipate some future action by the governments and not only intentions.
 However, how actions are distinguished from intentions is not specified.
 The documentary basis of government actions includes laws, budget speeches, and possibly other sources.
 But these sources are not precisely identified and referenced.
 As other studies that preceded it, Rallings' work makes no reference to explicit criteria on which to decide that a campaign promise is carried out or not.
-The results for Great Britain give an average score of 63.7%, against 71.5% for Canada.
+The results for Britain give an average score of 63.7%, against 71.5% for Canada.
 However, these numbers are the result of a direct match of government actions with the content of throne speeches only.
 A direct match of government action with election pledges is nowhere to be found in Rallings' work.
 This undermines somewhat the purpose of the study.

 Next in chronological order comes the study by Monière (1988) about pledge fulfillment in the first mandate of the Conservative government of Brian Mulroney.
 Unlike Rallings or Rose, who match government output with pledges from party platforms only, Monière matches government output with party platforms and with campaign speeches by party leaders that are covered in national newspaper.
 Campaign pledges are matched with legislative documents only (laws and House of Commons Hansard).
-He concludes that 74 percent of campaign pledges are redeemed on average.
-The number climbs to 80 percent when non verifiable pledges are excluded from the analysis.
+Monière concludes that 74% of campaign pledges are redeemed on average.
+The number climbs to 80% when non-verifiable pledges are excluded from the analysis.
 However, once again, there is little explicit discussion of the criteria for deciding which pledges are verifiable and which are not.

-Kalogeropoulou's (1989) study of Greece's PASOK government is directly inspired by inspired by Rose's work.
-Unlike Rose, however, Kalogeropoulou makes detailed references to the pre- and post-election documents he uses to assess if pledges are redeemed.
+Kalogeropoulou's (1989) study of Greece's PASOK government is directly inspired by Rose's work.
+Unlike Rose, however, Kalogeropoulou makes detailed references to the preand post-election documents he uses to assess if pledges are redeemed.
 These documents come in a large variety: partisan, legislative, executive, and administrative sources are consulted as well as media reports.
 Unfortunately, Kalogeropoulou does not explain clearly how he uses these documents and on what criteria he relies in order to decide if the government fulfills its pledges.

-The studies by Royed (1996) and Royed and Borelli (1997; 1999) are considerably more sophisticated methodologically than the previous work.
+The studies by Royed (1996) and Royed and Borelli (1997, 1999) are considerably more sophisticated methodologically than the previous work.
 They are the first ones to provide a clear definition of pledges (although government actions are still left largely undefined).
 A large variety of documentary sources are consulted to determine whether a pledge is fully or partially redeemed.
 In the first article, Royed does not specify what documents had been used to operationalize government output, but she does it for the 1997 and 1999 articles with Borelli (CQ reports and statistical abstracts).
 These studies also go a long way toward an explicit demonstration of how some pledges are declared redeemed while others are not.
 But the demonstration remains incomplete and, one suspects, there is still a certain amount of subjective interpretation underlying the methodology of deciding whether a pledge is fulfilled or not.
+The 1996 study by Royed found that 85% of pledges were redeemed in Great Britain under Prime Minister Thatcher (the highest proportion of the 21 studies reviewed here) against only 52% in the US under President Reagan. (the second lowest proportion).